 Go big with this option – pick something with pazzazz like a bold floral print or a geometric concept and gain a lot of interest in your kitchen’s design!

 If you like the look of natural elements like stone or distressed wood for a kitchen backsplash, but don’t want to go to all the work and expense of installing the real stuff, you’ll be pleased to know that there are some great wallpaper options for getting this look too!

-PEEL & STICK TILES
+SHOP PEEL & STICK WALLPAPER:

 I am AMAZED by the number of stylish peel & stick tiles that are available online.

 Of course, keep in mind that while these will look authentic from far away, but many of the reviews mention that up close they’re obviously a sticker.

 YOU WILL ALSO LOVE: SPICE CUPBOARD ORGANIZING WITH A DIY TIERED SPICE RACK